Adobe Digital Editions

 Adobe Digital Editions (abbreviated ADE) is an e-book reader software program from Adobe.
 It is used for acquiring, managing, and reading e-books, digital newspapers, and other digital publications.
 The software supports EPUB and PDF (nonproprietary file format for reflowable text, or fixed layout e-books; respectively).
 It implements a proprietary scheme of digital rights management (DRM) which, since the version 1.5 release in May 2008, allows document sharing among multiple devices and user authentication via an Adobe ID.
 Digital Editions is a successor to the Acrobat eBook Reader application.

 Windows and Mac OS X versions of Adobe Digital Editions were released on 19 June 2007.
 The current Apple iOS version of the app has a one star and two star rating.
 Previous versions of the software required version 9.0 of Adobe Flash Player.
 Starting with version 2.0, however, which relies on .NET Framework 3.5 on Windows, Flash Player is no longer supported.
 Adobe initiated development of a Linux version of ADE in 2007; however, this has not had any beta release or any formal updates.

+As of July 2025, Adobe transferred the support and future development of Adobe Digital Editions to an external company, Wipro Engineering – Connected Services.
+Sign-ins are now handled by ByteBooks Digital Editions.